-United Health Foundation Donates $50,000 to the American Indian College Fund to Help Provide College Scholarships to New Mexico StudentsALBUQUERQUE, NM —
+United Health Foundation has donated $50,000 to the American Indian College Fund to help provide scholarships to nine New Mexico students preparing to pursue careers in health care.

 The contribution supports students through The United Health Foundation Tribal Scholars Program, which provides scholarships for American-Indian students who are committed to improving the health of their communities.